YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ```

 ![image](https://user-images.githubusercontent.com/111847207/233831919-33624f5f-2012-4df7-ab1d-d5f4e0f3cd1a.png)
+ > Be found around the 20th line.

 2. Build templates

 - Open templates page or any.
 Execute a slash command. `Create sample for weekdays renderer`

 ![image](https://user-images.githubusercontent.com/111847207/233832456-2faba8a4-fede-4caf-8af8-439ff4684ced.png)
+> In the sample, both TemplateA and TemplateB will be created.

 3. Edit Template A and B

 - Contents of both Template A and Template B is free spaces and open to interpretation by you.
 By right-clicking on the bullet, a context menu will appear, allowing you to select the color and font size.